 This year, 3,943 films were submitted to the Cannes festival selection, of which only 8 were for the short film competition.
 These short films will compete for a Palme d'Or, which will be awarded by the festival jury on 19th May.

-A middle-aged woman and a man meet in a waiting room.
-He helps her to take off her heavy black fur coat, which turns out to be her only clothing.
-That's how their mutual game begins, based on alternately seducing and exposing each other.
-III is a portrait of a woman in an uneasy and exhausting relationship with a man which both attracts and repels them in equal measure.
-The film is the third part of the tryptych Impossible Figures and Other Stories.
+The twelve-minute animation by Marta Pajek is a suggestive story about the relationship between two lovers.
+A middle-aged woman and a man meet in a waiting room and immediately get close to one another.
+He helps her take off her heavy black fur coat, under which she is completely naked.
+This is how their mutual game begins, based on alternately seducing and exposing each other, which becomes more and more brutal over time.
+"III" is a portrait of a woman in an exhausting relationship with a man, which both attracts and repels them in equal measure.
+This Animoon production is the third part of the trilogy "Impossible Figures and Other Stories".

 In anticipation of a mysterious visitor, those gathered wonder what he might look like and who he might be.
 The stranger materialises in their imagination and his presence becomes almost tangible.
 The initial enthusiasm of the crowd gives way to anxiety.

 Marta Magnuska was responsible for the direction and making of the film.
 The screenplay was written by Marta Magnuska and Paulina Lewicka, editing was done by Ewa Golis, and Anna Nowak was responsible for the music and sound.
 The producer is the Film School in Łódź and it was co-financed by the Polish Film Institute.
 The artistic supervisors for the film were Mariusz Wilczyński and Joanna Jasińska-Koronkiewicz.

 A second Polish connection in the Cinéfondation section is the film "Dots" by Eryk Lenartowicz, a graduate of the Gdynia Film School.
 The film was produced in Australia.